 2. Question: Why does my dentist want to know if I need antibiotics before dental work?

-Answer: Patients who have valvular heart disease or have had a valve replaced are at increased risk for infection of the heart valve.
-Any manipulation of the gums may cause release of bacteria into the blood stream and set up the risk for infection.
+heart valve.
+Any manipulation of the gums may cause release of bacteria into the blood stream and set up the risk for

 3. Question: Can I use the little nitroglycerin pills under my tongue if I am using the nitroglycerin patch?

 Answer: Yes, you may use nitro pills under your tongue for chest pain if you are wearing a nitro-patch.
-The pills are fast acting and rapidly dilate your blood vessels to allow more blood to pass through the vessel.
-Nitro-patches are long acting and do not cause the rapid dilation needed for relief of chest pain.
+The pills are fast

 4. Question: If I have chest pain, how many nitroglycerine pills may I take at once?

-Answer: Nitroglycerine tablets under the tongue are usually taken, one tablet, every five minutes up to a total of three tablets.
-If the patient is still having chest pain, they are instructed to take the fourth tablet and immediately either call 911 or be transported to the nearest emergency room.
+tablets.
+If the patient is still having chest pain, they are instructed to take the fourth tablet and immediately either call

 5. Question: Why do people with congestive heart failure (CHF) have to weigh themselves every day?

-Answer: Congestive heart failure (CHF) is a condition in which the heart muscle is weak and cannot pump effectively.
-If the heart is not able to keep up with the amount of fluid it has to pump, the fluid will escape into the tissue causing swelling.
-The earliest sign that this is occurring is weight gain because of the extra fluid.
+the heart is not able to keep up with the amount of fluid it has to pump, the fluid will escape into the tissue causing

 1. Question: Why can’t I eat or drink for six hours before my stress test?